chrnolte/places-conus/docs/data/transactions.rst

 Linkage to parcels
 ******************

 Transactions and parcels have a "many-to-many" (:math:`n-m`) relationship.
 Each transaction can have multiple parcels and each parcel can transact more than once.

-Linkages between parcels and sales are based on a separate table of :any:`sid` - :any:`pid` links.
+Linkages between parcels and sales are therefore saved in separate tables containing parcel identifiers (:any:`pid`) and sales transaction identifiers (:any:`sid`).